Skip to main content

 How Does Sleep Deprivation Impact Metabolic Hormones?

 Sleep deprivation directly alters the hormones that control metabolism and appetite.
 This creates a physiological environment that encourages weight gain and increases the risk of metabolic syndrome.
 The primary hormones involved are leptin, ghrelin, and insulin.
-The following table details the effects of on these key regulators.
+The following table details the effects of sleep restriction on these key regulators.

 Hormone Function Effect of Sleep Deprivation Physiological Consequence